 While this isn’t a marketing tip, we feel like we need to cover this, especially because technology and social media are constantly changing.

 Since your ideal customers are likely new parents or maybe even seasoned parents who have a few kids, chances are they have grown up using the internet, cell phones, and social media, which makes digital marketing a key component of your overall business strategy.

 Knowing that, you need to leverage tools to help you collect some data on who your audience is and what they care about.
 Tools and tracking you should look at if you don’t have them set up already include:

 - Facebook Conversion API (If using Shopify or another preferred Facebook platform this is really easy to set up).

 These tools (for now) can help you start to better understand your audience’s interests and behavior to make your advertising much more effective.

 Now that you have the tools in place to understand your audience better, let’s talk about how to actually market to these individuals.
-I have outlined 20 marketing tactics that you should consider when planning your marketing strategy on how to reach, engage and convert these parents.
-Not only do I provide tips and ideas, but also resources to help you put your plan into action.
+We have outlined 20 marketing tactics that you should consider when planning your marketing strategy for kidswear.
+You’ll need to focus on how to reach, engage and convert these parents.
+Not only do we provide tips and ideas but also resources to help you put your plan into action.
 Let’s dive in.

 - Create & Share Instagram Reels